tricyphona/video-encoder/README.md

 ## How to install

 Make sure that Python is installed on the machine.
+This build is tested on Python 3.8.

 ## Important Notes